flemk/ichat/README.md

 So, I've created a game, where you can control a dot on a 2D plane.
 Other dots represent other users in the same chatroom.
 You can only hear those users, whose dots are in a given range of your dot.
 The same can be applied for video images.

-Hereby Jitsi meet API s used.
+Hereby Jitsi meet API s used (https://github.com/jitsi/jitsi-meet/blob/master/doc/api.md).
 Thanks a lot to them.

 ## Future
 - [ ] Redesign `/room/write.php` for improving security. this contains register and message function.